avaxcadabra/nft-mint/README.md

 ## Configure metamask

-Now you need to access at the 1 million token you minted with metamask wallet .To do this, just create a new network
+Now you need to access at the 1 million token you minted with metamask wallet

+To do this, just create a new network

-.In metamsk app : parameters > network > create a new network .fill with the information of your new subnet
+In metamsk app : parameters > network > create a new network

+Fill with the information of your new subnet
 > Network Name : myfactory
 > New URL RPC : put the RPC URL information given when you deploy your subnet
 > Chain ID : the number you put on Chain ID
 > Symbol of token : the ticker of you token

-.then save
+Then save

 To access the address with the million token, just chose "import an account" and give the private key you got when deploy your subnet